MLHale/insure-container-sec/milestone_3.md

 ### Docker

 Similar to the Ubuntu script, the Docker script will also only be enacted on an as needed basis.
 Specifically, this script is only ran against a local container.
 The goal of the Docker Benchmark is to expose any Docker configurations that may leave an organization vulnerable.

+## Code and Documentation

+Full, thorough documentation can be found in the team's Github repository.
+Specifically, each "Secure Communication Amongst Containers" scenario has intensive documentation on its implementation.
+As previously mentioned, each container has its respective Dockerfile and Makefile and all scripts can be found in the container_scanner.

 ## Qualifications